Seagate/corio/docs/YAML_documents/yaml_structure.md

 **operation** should be specified according to type of workload and need to map it in corio.py with appropriate test script.

+**total_samples** Total number of samples given by user to define object size distribution.

 ---

 Sample YAML file can be found at [sample file](sample_file.yaml)